comnetslabunsri/datasets/README.md

 ### UDP Flood Attack Pattern on Internet of Things Network Dataset

-This dataset is available at Zenodo, kindly to download it throught [UDP Flood Attack Pattern on Internet of Things Network Dataset](https://zenodo.org/record/4436127#.X_7DJXUzaNc)
+This dataset is available at Zenodo, kindly to download it through [UDP Flood Attack Pattern on Internet of Things Network Dataset](https://zenodo.org/record/4436127#.X_7DJXUzaNc)

 #### Publications:
 **Investigating UDP Flood Attack Pattern on Internet of Things Network** _`status: on review`_